scale-it/algo-builder/docs/guide/deployer.md

 - `optInAcountToASA` to opt-in to a single account signed by secret key of sender.
 - `optInLsigToASA` to opt-in to a contract account (say escrow) where the account is represented by the logic signature address (`lsig.address()`).

-#### Smart contracts
+### Smart contracts

-You can also deploy a Stateful Smart Contracts (SSC).
+You can also deploy a Stateful/Stateless Smart Contracts (SSC).

+#### Stateful Smart Contracts
 Check our [examples/permissioned-voting](../examples/permissioned-voting) project.
 Open the `scripts/voting.js` file, you will find there:

     await deployer.deploySSC("approval.teal", "clear.teal", {...});